Someone sold their soul for this course!

 then again, you might.

-Consider that sometimes the tees/pins on a given hole are at different elevations, and the "season to taste" layout scheme truly provides expansive variety as well as red, white, blue and gold level challenges, and allows any skill level to "appropriately" use pretty much every type of disc off the tee.
+Consider that sometimes the tees/pins on a given hole are at different elevations, and the "season to taste" layout scheme truly provides expansive variety as well as red, white, blue and gold level challenge, allowing any skill level to "appropriately" use pretty much every type of disc off the tee.

-Aesthetics - Plenty of eye appeal and some special touches (11's long tee and 18's long pin) show they put some time, effort, and money into this.
-Nicely manicured fairways, tees and greens all look simply beautiful - I hope they hold up well to traffic over the years).
+Aesthetics - Plenty of eye appeal and some special touches (11's long tee and 18's long pin) show they put time, effort, and money into this.
+Nicely manicured fairways, tees and greens all look wonderful (I hope they hold up well to traffic over the years).
 Feels very much like country club disc golf, everything's nicely groomed and beautifully presented.

-Scorecard w/map available at the edge of the parking lot closest to 1st tee.
++ Scorecard/map & pencils available near parking lot closest to 1st tee.

 Cons: This really is a great course.
 It doesn't need gimmicks like:

 Gimmick 1: The wall in front of 2's long tee is artificial, contrived, and stupid.
-The "Ultimate Mando?"
+The ultimate Mando?
 Perhaps, but playing long tees to long pins is challenging enough.
-To misquote Ronald Reagan "Mr. Course Designer, tear down this wall!"
+Toquote Ronald Reagan "...tear down this wall!"

 Gimmick 2: 17's "reverse" island green, where the "green" is defined as OB.
 Fascinated at first, my 2nd time around, I realized it's just dumb: if you hit metal off the tee and chain out, you take a stroke?
 That's BS.
 Tourney rules (posted on a temp sign) called for a conventional island green: land inside the zone or shoot from the drop zone with a stroke penalty - makes a lot more sense.
 But unlike the wall, you can play this however you want.